 Learn about airflow and how to control it for flight.
 Stand in front of a giant fan while wearing foam “wings” on your arms and feel the lift force.
-Try flying a kite like the Wright Brothers did to see how challenging it can to balance the forces.
 Make a paper whirligig and watch it rise on an updraft.
 You’ll find the activities in this exhibit uplifting!

 Things to Do and See in The Franklin Air Show

 See the drawing of the original 1903 Wright Flyer.
 It’s just one of many fascinating artifacts in the Wright Brothers Aeronautical Engineering Collection.

 This amazing piece of history is the most intact Wright airplane remaining in the world!